 There’s nothing like fresh mint sauce, made with freshly chopped mint – and freshly frozen mint is almost as good.
 If your mint bed is is thriving, now is a good time to pick some and freeze it.
 Just chop it and seal it in plastic bags.
 You can do the same with parsley ready for parsley sauce.
 I also freeze small quantities of basil, oregano, marjoram, coriander and tarragon for adding to meals like spaghetti bolognese and curries.

-I have two varieties of mint in my garden, apple mint (on the left) and peppermint (on the right).
+I have two varieties of mint in my garden, apple mint (on the left) and spearmint (on the right).

 To make mint sauce: